srl295/keyman-vancouver/README.md

 # keyman-vancouver

-A playground for a possible future Keyman Developer application.
+A playground for Keyman Developer application.

 ## Getting started